 This role is part time with a commitment of approximately two to three days per month, including time spent preparing for meetings.
-Meetings will usually take place via MS Teams but may, on occasion, be held at the GOC Offices at 10 Old Bailey, London EC4M 7NG or other suitable venues.
+Meetings will usually take place via MS Teams but may, on occasion, be held at the GOC offices at floor 29, One Canada Square, Canary Wharf, London E14 5AA or other suitable venues.
 There are occasional online catch-up meetings - these are currently scheduled on a Tuesday evening every 6-8 weeks, from 5.30pm - 6.30pm.

 The Council currently meets in public and private a minimum of eight times a year.
-Dates for Council meetings in 2024/2025 (as well as previous agendas and papers) can be found here.
+Dates for Council meetings in 2025/2026 (as well as previous agendas and papers) can be found here.
 Members are expected to participate in seminars/workshops to discuss key areas of work, such as strategy and performance.
 Members also form part of recruitment panels for member appointments (for example, for Council associates or committee members), for which no additional remuneration is paid.